BotCity Studio SDKΒΆ

 logApplication=true

-- key: BotCity Maestro API key located on the
+- key: BotCity Orchestrator API key located on the

-page. - login: BotCity Maestro API User located on the
+Dev.
+Environmentpage. - login: BotCity Orchestrator API User located on the

 - logScreen: Boolean option defining whether or not screenshots are periodically sent to the BotCity Studio.